 Now that we know what you can expect to find for around $1000, it is time to go down a notch and see what you can get for half that much.
 There are some really good and great sounding guitars in the $500 range.

 With this budget in mind, you can still choose what you want in terms of features which also includes electronics if that’s your thing.
 We are still in the solid top territory with guitars in this price range, although you will start seeing less and less hand built products.

-We have selected three more than decent guitars, which we thing represent the best acoustic guitars under 500 dollars.
+We have selected three more than decent guitars, which we thing represent the best under 500 dollars.
 Surprisingly, there’s one Taylor in the mix.
 Even though it’s not nearly as good as their flagship models, this thing can pull its own weight.

 Next to it we have another Seagull, and a very refreshing Yamaha guitar.
 Let’s go over each one, and see what makes these guitars the best in this price range.
 Small side note, please keep in mind that these guitars are not placed in any particular order.

 L-Series of acoustic guitars is the flagship of Yamaha’s acoustic range.
 These guitars are hand crafted using select materials, while they are also the only acoustic guitars series where you get Yamaha’s A.R.E technology.

 The A.R.E technology we mentioned refers to a special way of treating wood before it is shaped for manufacture.
 Yamaha exposes their A.R.E. treated wood to intense sound waves for a certain period of time, effectively giving that wood the same properties you would experience from wood that is 30 years old.

 This might sound like an attempt to ramp up the price of these guitars, but this technology actually makes a tangible difference in sound.

 The Yamaha LL6 comes with a solid Engalmann spruce top.
 This type of spruce generally has a bit different sonic properties than your regular Sitka spruce or something similar.